Track Renewal

 King Street East and Church Street

-The TTC plans to return regular service on the 503 Kingston Rd and 504 King streetcar routes in September 2025.
+The TTC plans to return regular service on these streetcar routes in early September 2025.

 For more information on planning your trip, visit the TTC's Trip planner